 You can simply reduce the number of images to be uploaded to your site if possible, but there are plenty of instances where doing so will compromise the quality of the website.
 Optimizing images will help improve your page load speed without having to forcefully remove images.

 When is it necessary to optimize images?

 It is necessary to optimize images for faster page loads.
 In E-commerce websites, for example, there is a need to use plenty of images to show the products they are selling.
 Obviously, reducing the number of images is not an option for these sites.

 How optimizing images affect the user experience

-You’ll find that a fast loading website will also ultimately impact your website’s conversion rate.
-There are many best UX and web design practices you can very easily implement these UX design guidelines in order to achieve increased leads and sales.
+You’ll find that a fast-loading website will also ultimately impact your website’s conversion rate.
+You can look for UX & UI design teams that can help you easily implement these UX design guidelines in order to achieve increased leads and sales.

 Reduce the number of HTTP requests